 Failure to meet satisfactory standards of application to academic work will have serious consequences.
-The Undergraduate Student Handbook contain Somerville's disciplinary procedures, and the College's aims and objectives.
+The Undergraduate Student Handbook contain Somerville's procedures for monitoring and supporting students who are not making stayisfactory academic progress, and the College's aims and objectives.
 These are also available on the College web site www.some.ox.ac.uk/